livetrails/targetj/README.md

 ## Declarative an imperative example

-The following example demonstrates the use of both declarative and imperative approaches.
-In the animate target, we set two imperative targets to move a square across the screen.
-When x reaches the end of the screen, onImperativeEnd is triggered, reactivating the target and restarting the animation.
+The following example demonstrates both declarative and imperative approaches.
+In the `animate` target, two imperative targets are set to move a square across the screen.
+Once both `x` and `y` targets are completed, the `animate` target will re-execute because `loop` is defined as `true`, causing it to continue indefinitely.
+Additionally, we can add `onImperativeEnd()` to trigger when either the `x` or `y` target completes.
+We can also use `onXEnd` or `onYEnd` to listen specifically for the completion of the `x` or `y` target, respectively.

 ![declarative example](https://targetj.io/img/declarative.gif)